 On the evening of July 18, 1863, the 54th Massachusetts led the assault upon the nearly impenetrable earthworks of Fort Wagner, which guarded access to the port of Charleston, South Carolina.
 Shaw, at the front of the charge, was one of the first to die.
 Of the approximately 600 men of the 54th who participated, nearly 300 were captured, declared missing, or died from wounds they received that day.
 The steadfastness and bravery of the 54th were widely reported, providing a powerful rallying point for African Americans who had longed for the chance to fight for the emancipation of their race.
 By the end of the war, African Americans composed 10 percent of the Union forces, contributing crucial manpower to the final victory of the North.

-Even as the Shaw Memorial was being cast in bronze before its unveiling on Boston Common in May 1897, Saint-Gaudens was working on yet another version of the subject.
-This slightly different design, cast in plaster (and exhibited here), reflects subtle changes that the sculptor made as he refined the sculpture into his final vision prior to its exhibition in Paris in 1898 and 1900.
+Even as The Shaw 54th Regiment Memorial was being cast in bronze before its unveiling on Boston Common in May 1897, Saint-Gaudens was working on yet another version of the subject.
+This slightly different design, cast in plaster, reflects subtle changes that the sculptor made as he refined the sculpture into his final vision prior to its exhibition in Paris in 1898 and 1900.
 In 1901, the plaster traveled to the Pan-American Exposition and was purchased the following year by the Buffalo Fine Arts Academy (later the Albright-Knox Art Gallery).
 Presented by that museum to the Saint-Gaudens National Historic Site in 1949, it was exhibited there for several decades.
-As part of an extensive conservation and casting project, this plaster version of Saint-Gaudens’ timeless masterpiece came to the National Gallery of Art on long-term loan in 1997.
+As part of an extensive conservation and casting project, this plaster version of Saint-Gaudens’s timeless masterpiece came to the National Gallery of Art on long-term loan in 1997.